+Product Version:

-Product Version: Tru64 UNIX Version 5.1 or higher
+Tru64 UNIX Version 5.1A or higher

-This document describes components of the Compaq Tru64 $^{\scriptscriptstyle TM}$ UNIX operating system.
+This document describes components of the Compaq Tru64 UNIX operating system.

-© 2000 Compaq Computer Corporation
+© 2001 Compaq Computer Corporation

-COMPAQ, the Compaq logo, AlphaServer, Compaq Insight Manager, CDA, DEC, DECnet, TruCluster, ULTRIX, and VAX Registered in U.S. Patent and Trademark Office.
-Alpha and Tru64 are trademarks of Compaq Information Technologies Group, L.P.
+Compaq, the Compaq logo, AlphaServer, Compaq Insight Manager, CDA, DEC, DECnet, TruCluster, ULTRIX, and VAX Registered in U.S. Patent and Trademark Office.
+Alpha and Tru64 are trademarks of Compaq Information Technologies Group, L.P in the United States and other countries.

-Microsoft, Windows, and Windows NT are trademarks of Microsoft Corporation.
-Motif, OSF/1, UNIX, X/Open, and The Open Group are trademarks of The Open Group.
+Microsoft, Windows, and Windows NT are trademarks of Microsoft Corporation in the United States and other countries.
+Motif, OSF/1, UNIX, X/Open, and The Open Group are trademarks of The Open Group in the United States and other countries.